mblockelet/opentezos/docs/dapp/temple-wallet.md

 ![](../../static/img/dapp/temple3.png "Temple send page")

-You can send funds to any address by manually filling the recipient, or you can choose from one of your addresses by clicking on the list at the bottom of the page (third spot)
+You can send funds to any address by manually filling the recipient, or you can choose from one of your addresses by clicking on the list that appears when you click in the text box.

 Send 100 Tez (or another amount) to your first account.
 A confirmation page will pop up.
 You can review some information on this page: transaction amount, receiver and fees.